 How To Order Coffee In Italy

-Now that we are all clear on the Italian coffee department, let me give you some pointers on the etiquette that surrounds coffee in Italy.
+Now that we are all clear on the Italian coffee department, here’s a bit of coffee etiquette.

 What to drink when

-This is the biggest question of all, because if you order the wrong kind of Italian coffee at the wrong time, you will get the dirtiest look by the waiter, you will be recognized as a tourist on the spot by any local walking by, and end up feeling like a fool.
+This is the most important question, because if you order the wrong kind of Italian coffee at the wrong time, you will be recognized as a tourist on the spot by any local walking by.

-The main rule here is one: cappuccino is strictly a breakfast drink.
+The most important thing to know is that cappuccino is strictly a breakfast drink.
 Having it up until 11:00 am is perfectly fine.
 Drink it in the afternoon and people will think you are weird.
 Order cappuccino after lunch, and you’ll be frowned at.
 Order it with a meal, and most likely the waiter will pretend he didn’t understand and – if you insist – he’ll tell you that you are making a big mistake.
 Italians think drinking anything milky with or after a big meal is gross, and it doesn’t help digestion.

-If you don’t like straight espresso, which is what we’d have after lunch here in Italy, go for a macchiato.
-That is perfectly acceptable, though not as common.
+If you don’t like straight espresso, which is what we’d have after lunch, order a macchiato.
+That is perfectly acceptable, though not common.